Nagarajbadiger347/aws-app-deploy/README.md

 • Enable the wordpress site with the following command

        sudo a2ensite wordpress

 • Enable URL rewriting with command

        sudo a22enmod rewrite

 • Disable the default “It Works” site with

-      "sudo a2dissite 000-default
+       sudo a2dissite 000-default
 • Reload the apache server to change these settings

        sudo service apache2 reload